* Traders await clarity on Spanish bailout

 NEW YORK, Oct 12 The euro rose against the

-dollar and yen on Friday, but remained within its recent
+dollar and yen on Friday but remained well within its recent

-trading range as investors awaited clarity on when and whether
+range as traders awaited clarity on when and whether heavily

-heavily indebted Spain would formally request a bailout to shore
+indebted Spain would request a bailout to shore up its finances.

 Buying by sovereign investors lifted the single currency